Anonymo22/PathNet/README.md

-# PAGG: Path Aggregator for Graphs beyond Homophily
+# PAGG: Path Aggregator for Graphs Beyond Homophily

 Graph neural networks (GNNs) have been intensively studied in various real-world tasks.
 However, the homophily assumption of GNNs' aggregation function limits their representation learning ability in heterophily graphs.
 In this paper, we shed light onto the path level patterns in graphs that can explicitly reflect richer semantic meanings, especially the complex formation law of heteropily graphs.